 Last but not least L’Écume des pages.
 A bookshop.
 The last surviving signpost in the once intellectual district Saint-Germain-des-Prés.
 Where now only luxury shops stand.
 Till recently l’Écume des pages had been a kind of harbour on the boulevard Saint-Germain.
 After the acquisition the team posted a message on Facebook.
 We will do our best to advise and serve our customers.
 Business as usual.
 No more strikes, just acceptance.

 Things do not happen out of the blue.
 It takes time to build up such an empire as it takes time to establish a dictatorship.
-Controlling medias is part of it – is the first step.
+Controlling media is part of it – is the first step.
 Hungary knows, Poland knows, Italy knows, Slovakia, the list becomes longer and longer.
 It begins slowly, it begins with undertones, then the voices become louder, the words become clearer and one morning, you wake up and listen to the radio and hear it has happened.
 So suddenly, you think, how could it happen?
 But it was not sudden.
 What will happen has already begun to happen.

 13.09.2024